 - MMSC again offers two-day race training clinics.

 - Betsy Snite (later to take up residence in Stowe), won the slalom silver medal at the Squaw Valley Olympics.
 She was also 4th in the giant slalom.
-Tom Corcoran, racing for MMSC, was 5th in the giant slalom.
+Tom Corcoran, racing for MMSC, was 4th in the giant slalom (best Olympic results by a U.S. male at the time) and 9th in the slalom.

 - Marvin Moriarty won the Stowe Cup, Billy Kidd was third.